 The Company also awards common stock grants to directors and non-employee executive producers that provide services to the Company.
-For the three months ended March 31, 2018 and 2017, the Company recognized in selling, general and administrative expense, non-cash share-based compensation expense relating to stock grants of \$25,000 and \$16,185, respectively.
+For the three months ended June 30, 2018 and 2017, the Company recognized in selling, general and administrative expense, non-cash share-based compensation expense relating to stock grants of \$25,000 and \$26,306, respectively, and for the six months ended June 30, 2018 and 2017, the Company recognized \$50,000 and \$42,491, respectively.

-In January 2018, the Company's board of directors approved an increase, subject to stockholder approval, to the number of shares available for grant pursuant to the Plan to 1,250,000 shares from 1,000,000 shares at March 31, 2018.
+In January 2018, the Company's board of directors approved an increase, subject to stockholder approval, to the number of shares available for grant pursuant to the Plan to 1,250,000 shares from 1,000,000 shares.
+The increase in the number of shares available for grant under the Plan was ratified by stockholders at the Company's annual meeting of stockholders on June 13, 2018.